ualvesdias/ualvesdias.github.io/_posts/2018-04-20-credentials-validation.md

 ## How I discovered it?

 I was doing a pentest in a public organization in my country and I decided to do some manual enumeration in the login page of the VPN appliance.
-First I saw that the webapp displays an error message (*Access denied - wrong user name or password*):
+First I saw that the webapp displays an error message (*Access denied - wrong user name or password*) when I tried to input some random credentials:

 ![First error message](../assets/img/firsterror.jpg)

- when I tried to input some random credentials.
  So far nothing wrong.
 Things started to bother me when I used some credentials I got in a phishing campaign in the login page and the webapp showed me a different message (*User is unauthorized*):

 ![First error message](../assets/img/seconderror.jpg)